Raccoon-King/grabby-helm/README.md

 - `--force`: Overwrite the output directory if it already exists.
 - `--lint`: Run `helm lint` after the manifests have been generated.
 - `--verbose`: Enable more detailed logging.
+- `--interactive`: Launch a built-in picker (↑/↓ to move, space to toggle, enter to confirm) for combining deployments and selecting ConfigMaps, Secrets and Services.

+### Interactive selection walkthrough

+Run the exporter with `--interactive` to query Rancher via `kubectl` and present an interactive checklist:

+1. Pick one or more deployments to include in the chart.
+2. Review all ConfigMaps, Secrets and Services in the namespace.
+The exporter preselects items referenced by the chosen deployments, and you can deselect any that are not required.
+3. Confirm your choices to generate a chart containing exactly those resources.
+The exporter automatically enables secret export when you pick any secrets.

 The generated chart mirrors the live objects as closely as possible while removing fields that Kubernetes manages automatically (timestamps, status blocks, generated names, pod template hashes